TrellixVulnTeam/cs425_PA1_3MT4/benchmarks/README.md

-In the following arguments the <CPU_TYPE> equals MinorCPU or O3CPU
+In the following arguments the <CPU_TYPE> equals to O3CPU, everything else instead of O3CPU is considered an invalid option.

 ./runall.sh <CPU_TYPE> StaticPred BTB_Entries